descope/descope-firebase-migration/README.md

 python3 src/main.py
 ```

-The output will include the responses of the created users, organizations, roles, and permissions as well as the mapping between the various objects within Descope:
+> **NOTE**: If you're using Realtime Database, see Step 5(c) above, as you will need to provide the `FIREBASE_DB_URL` in your environment variables before you begin.

+The tool will first ask if you want to migrate custom attributes over.
+If you type `y`, then you'll need to provide the tool with the source of the attributes (either Firestore or Realtime Database).
+After that, the tool will begin migrating your users.

-The output will include the responses of the created users, organizations, roles, and permissions as well as the mapping between the various objects within Descope.
+The output will include the responses of the created usersas well as the mapping between the various objects within Descope.

 A log file will also be generated in the format of `migration_log_%d_%m_%Y_%H:%M:%S.log`.
 Any items which failed to be migrated will also be listed with the error that occurred during the migration.

 ```
 Starting migration of 112 users found via Firebase Admin SDK